Batman: The Killing Joke: Reception and legacy

 Although a one-shot, the events of The Killing Joke were adopted into ongoing comic book storylines.
 DC Comics officially retired Batgirl in the one-shot comic Batgirl Special #1 (July 1988), and when Barbara Gordon reappeared in the Suicide Squad series, she was in a wheelchair and became the computer hacker known as the Oracle.
-This event, along with a Batman storyline that takes place shortly afterward, "A Death in the Family", involving the Joker murdering Robin (Jason Todd), The Killing Joke, leads Batman's obsession with the Clown Prince of Crime to a personal level.
+This event, along with a Batman storyline that takes place shortly afterward, "A Death in the Family", leads Batman's obsession with the Clown Prince of Crime to a personal level.
 The mantle of Batgirl would eventually be passed to successor Cassandra Cain and later, Stephanie Brown.
 Gordon's paralysis was later retconned into a temporary event that lasted only three years in DC Comics' 2011 line-wide title relaunch, The New 52, which saw her restored as the first and only Batgirl.

 The graphic novel won the Eisner Award for Best Graphic Album and garnered Alan Moore the Best Writer award in 1989.
 Hilary Goldstein of IGN praised The Killing Joke, calling it "easily the greatest Joker story ever told" and adding that "Moore's rhythmic dialogue and Bolland's organic art create a unique story often mimicked but never matched".
 IGN declared The Killing Joke the third-greatest Batman graphic novel, after The Dark Knight Returns and Batman: Year One.
 James Donnelly of Pop Syndicate called The Killing Joke "one of the greatest comics of the 20th century".
 Van Jensen of ComicMix said: "Each time I read The Killing Joke I'm amazed all over again at how Alan Moore and Brian Bolland teamed to pack such intensity, ferocity and humanity into those pages".
 B.L.
 Wooldridge of Batman in Comics called the graphic novel "an incredible story, with Moore at his best and awe-inspiring art by painter Brian Bolland".
 Comics historians Robert Greenberger and Matthew K. Manning describe it as "the definitive Joker story of all time".
 Manning additionally called it "one of the most powerful and disturbing stories in the history of Gotham City".

 Seb Patrick of Den of Geek also had a mixed response, calling The Killing Joke "one of the most revered and influential 'Batman' stories ever written and arguably the definitive Joker story", but adding that it's "not at the level of [Alan Moore's] true masterpieces such as Watchmen, V for Vendetta [and] The League of Extraordinary Gentlemen".